xeokit/xeokit-webviewer/packages/website/articles/ifc2gltf/index.md

 </html>
 ````

-Then create JavaScript in `index.js` to create the Viewer and view our converted model.
+Then create JavaScript in `index.js` to create the doc:Viewer and view our converted model.

 The steps in the JavaScript are as follows:

 1. Import the packages we need.
-2. Create a Data to hold the IFC semantic data.
+2. Create a doc:Data to hold the IFC semantic data.
-3. Create a Viewer with a Scene, a WebGLRenderer and one View.
+3. Create a doc:Viewer with a doc:Scene, a doc:WebGLRenderer and one doc:View.
-4. Attach a CameraControl to the View so that we can interact with it using mouse and touch.
+4. Attach a doc:CameraControl to the View so that we can interact with it using mouse and touch.
-5. Create a SceneModel in the Scene.
+5. Create a doc:SceneModel in the Scene.
-6. Create a DataModel in the Data.
+6. Create a doc:DataModel in the Data.
-7. Create a ModelChunksLoader, configured to use loadGLTF load each glTF chunk, and loadMetaModel to load each JSON metadata file.
+7. Create a doc:ModelChunksLoader, configured to use doc:loadGLTF load each glTF chunk, and doc:loadMetaModel to load each JSON metadata file.
 8. Load our `model.glb.manifest.json` manifest.
-9. Use ModelChunksLoader to load the files listed in the manifest into our SceneModel and DataModel.
+9. Use doc:ModelChunksLoader to load the files listed in the manifest into our SceneModel and DataModel.
 10. Build the SceneModel and DataModel.
 The IFC model then appears in the Viewer.

 ```javascript